Gabriel-P-IT/delete-downloads/README.md

 # delete-downloads
-This script delete all downloads of all users in the server.
+This script delete all downloads of all users in the server. <BR>
+<B>You have to be Administrator for make this script work </B>